anthonysterling/anthonysterling.github.com/_posts/2016-01-04-an-introduction-to-moltins-product-modifiers-and-variants.md

 We'll be using a combination of [jq][1] and [cURL][2] in this post, jq is completely optional here as I'm just using it to prettify the JSON response returned from the API.

-I'm going to assume that you've successfully registered for a [free Moltin account][3], and [authenticated][4] with v1.* of the API using your Client ID and Client Secret to obtain a valid Access Token - its use here is indicated by `$ACCESS_TOKEN` and can be replaced by your own valid Access Token.
+I'm going to assume that you've successfully registered for a [free **moltin** account][3], and [authenticated][4] with v1.* of the API using your Client ID and Client Secret to obtain a valid Access Token - its use here is indicated by `$ACCESS_TOKEN` and can be replaced by your own valid Access Token.

 Before we get started, we'll perform a quick to check to ensure we're correctly authenticated against Moltin's API by attempting to retrieve our account information:-